iirisarri/PEB_Phylogenomics/README.md

 One of the most common approaches in phylogenomics is to build gene concatenation: the signal from multiple genes is "pooled" together with the aim of increasing resolution power.
 This method is best when among-gene discordance is low.

 We will use [IQTREE](http://www.iqtree.org/), an efficient and accurate software for maximum likelihood (ML) analysis.
-Another great alternative is [RAxML] (link).
+Another great alternative is [RAxML](https://github.com/stamatak/standard-RAxML).
 The most simple analysis is to treat the concatenated dataset as s single homogeneous entity.
 We need to provide the number of threads to use (`-nt 4`) input alignment (`-s`), tell IQTREE to select the best-fit evolutionary model with BIC (`-m TEST -merit BIC`) and ask for branch support measures such as non-parametric bootstrapping and approximate likelihood ratio test (`-bb 1000 -alrt 1000`):

 ```
 iqtree -s vert_56g_filtered_g02.fa -m TEST -merit BIC -bb 1000 -alrt 1000 -nt 4